Sonjoy95/Online-Retail-Customer-Segmentation/README.md

 1. **Create a virtual environment (recommended):**
      ```bash
-     python -m venv your_venv_name  # This code will create virtual environment
+     python -m venv your_venv_name  # This code will create virtual environment named your_venv_name
      # Activation on Windows (use command prompt or power shell)
      .\your_venv_name\Scripts\activate
      # Activation on macOS/Linux (use terminal)